-1. PLANNING

-i.
-Risk Assess / Initial Review

-ii.
-Policy

-iii.
-Priorities / Standards

-Undertake and/or keep up to date an overview Risk Assessment that identifies key hazards and risks within the College / Department, and supplement with detailed assessments where needed.
-Identify and review management practices and arrangements for the delivery of good health and safety performance.

-Use the Risk Assessments to review your Health and Safety Policy and confirm it sets standards, addresses key hazards, risks, and controls, and assigns duties and responsibilities to carry out its stated objectives.

-Also, use the Risk Assessments to help establish priorities and performance standards - invaluable when setting targets.

-2. ORGANISATION i.
-Organise

-Involve staff and students in the wider risk assessment process including identifying and implementing controls.

-Confirm systems are in place to consult with Communicate and communicate health and safety information to staff and students.
+ii. iii.
+Communicate Competence Confirm systems are in place to consult with and communicate health and safety information to staff and students.
 Identify training needs and provide adequate training, information, instruction and supervision.

-Ensure health and safety procedures and responsibilities are clear and are known / understood (normally via your College / Departmental H&S Policy).
+3. CONTROL i.
+Control Ensure health and safety procedures and responsibilities are clear and are known / understood (normally via your College / Service H&S Policy).
 Provide supervision as necessary to ensure controls are implemented and followed.

-Carry out checks / audits to ensure your health and safety management system is working.
+CHECK 4.
+MONITORING i.
+Monitor Carry out checks / audits to ensure your health and safety management system is working.
 Produce and follow an action plan for delivery of your Risk Assessments.

-Formally review how you're managing health and safety.
+ACT 5.
+REVIEW i. ii.
+Review Improve Formally review how you're managing health and safety.
 Taking action which is recorded and tracked to completion as necessary.
 Use the findings of the monitoring / review process to continually improve health and safety systems.

-iii.
-Competence

-3. CONTROL

-Control

-CHECK

-ACT

-4. MONITORING

-Monitor

-5. REVIEW

-Review

-ii.
-Improve